-COOK Report: And in 2007 you joined RIPE and Catnix.
-RIPE is the European IP Address Registry and I would imagine Catnix would be the Catalonia Internet exchange in Barce-lona and your source of connectivity not only to all of Spain but to the global internet?
+COOK Report: And in 2007 you joined RIPE NCC and Catnix.
+RIPE NCC is the European IP Address Registry and I would imagine Catnix would be the Catalonia Internet exchange in Barcelona and your source of connectivity not only to all of Spain but to the global internet?

 Roca: That is correct.
+This is our source of peering and interconnection.